jhyang13/Python-Web-Scraping-Mars-Data-Analysis/README.md

 In *method1.ipynb, a Pandas DataFrame was created first.
 Then the data was found and saved to that DataFrame.

-In *method2.ipynb, I strictly follow the process in the starter file.
+In *method2.ipynb, I strictly followed the process in the starter file.

 mars_weather.csv is the CSV file for exporting the data frame.